sourceplusplus/documentation/docs/getting-started/README.md

 # Installation

-In general, there are three steps that are necessary to set up Source++:
+There are three steps that are necessary to set up Source++:

 1. Boot the Source++ Live Platform
 1. Attach the Source++ Agent